umgbhalla/starred/README.md

 - [thibthib18/mongo-nvim](https://github.com/thibthib18/mongo-nvim) - Mongo Integration in Neovim
 - [emilazy/mpv-notify-send](https://github.com/emilazy/mpv-notify-send) - A Lua script for mpv to send notifications with notify-send(1).
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.
-- [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) - Neovim plugin with collection of minimal, independent, and fast Lua modules dedicated to improve Neovim (version 0.5 and higher) experience
+- [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) - Library of 20+ independent Lua modules improving overall Neovim (version 0.5 and higher) experience with minimal effort
 - [Xuyuanp/scrollbar.nvim](https://github.com/Xuyuanp/scrollbar.nvim) - scrollbar for neovim
 - [ojroques/nvim-bufdel](https://github.com/ojroques/nvim-bufdel) - A Neovim plugin to improve buffer deletion
 - [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins